How to Create and Sell Website Templates

 4. Price the templates

-Template prices range anywhere from $99 – $299, so consider the time and effort it takes to build each template before pricing them accordingly.
+Template prices range anywhere from $99 to $299, so consider the time and effort it takes to build each template before pricing them accordingly.
 In addition to selling premium templates, you’ll want to factor installation time, troubleshooting, and any demos or guides you create into the cost of each template.

-Expert advice: It’s not necessary to heavily discount your templates to get sales or set yourself apart from other designers and developers.
+Pro tip: It’s not necessary to heavily discount your templates to get sales or set yourself apart from other designers and developers.
 Customers are more likely to purchase a template that they feel is well-designed, functional, and easy to use, rather than one that is “cheaper.”
 Just like your custom design services, the price of each template is an all-encompassing representation of your value as a designer.

 5. Market the store